 Know that I will respect your decision in this.
-But choose wisely.
-Refuse, and I will leave you to this end you've chosen for yourself.
+Refuse and I will leave you to the end you have found.
 Permit me, and I will aid you.
 I will be your shield and your weapon.
 I will see you to your purpose, Anders.

 Will you stop saying that?
-I don't believe in "purpose."
+I don't believe in purpose.
 Neither should you.
-Especially not you; you're always telling us to be change, like it's everyone's choice where they stand.
+Especially not you – you're always telling us to be change, like it's everyone's choice where they stand.
 You think "purpose" allows for that?
 All that word means is that you think some silent god has this grand scheme for all things, and we're powerless – powerless – to control it.
 It means we can't choose our—

 You deliberately misunderstand me.
 But I know you hear what I have to say.

 I know you, Justice.
 I think I do, at least – but you forget I know magic and what it means to me.
 I know the nature of spirits – what you want, what you might want.
 You've lost your hold here.
-You claim the Fade is your home, that you aren't prey to the selfishness of your cousins – but here you are, following me?
+You claim you aren't prey to the greed of your cousins – but here you are, following me?
 What should a mage think of 'offers' like this?
-What if you're desperate to set yourself back in this world?
 You say these things so I'll listen.
-You're not under any vows to aid me; you only want to use me for your own-
+You say these things so you can get a foothold, use me for you—

 I will not lie to you.
 Your world is beautiful.
 I would very much like to stay.
-But that does not mean I have lied.
+But it does not mean I have lied.
 Those like me never need or abide by a lie.
 Do not compare me to a demon, mage.
 You only embarrass yourself.

 Is this forever?